 My prediction?
 While restaurants come and go on Maui, Marlow is here to stay.
 In addition to the quick service and relaxed ambiance, the fresh, locally sourced ingredients and authentic Neapolitan-style pizza will keep visitors and residents coming back again and again.

-Restaurant Marlow is open daily for dinner from 4:30pm to 9pm and lunch Wednesday-Saturday from 11am to 2pm.
+Restaurant Marlow is open daily for dinner from 4:30pm to 9pm and lunch Wednesday-Sunday from 11am to 2pm.